 Maude Le Roux returns this week to discuss Theory of Mind: what it is, why it’s important, and how to foster its development in our children with developmental differences.
 Maude is an occupational therapist who runs a DIR clinic called A Total Approach in Glen Mills, PA and she is also a DIR Expert Training Leader who presents around the world on DIR/Floortime and other topics that she has advanced credentials in.

-Theory of Mind with Maude Le Roux
+Theory of Mind is Developmental

 It’s easier to test the cognitive part and some tests only do that.
 The beauty of the Developmental, Individual differences, Relationship-based (DIR) model is that it allows us to test the emotional part.
 Theory of mind is really and fully grasping that your mind is something different than my own and what you are experiencing, thinking, and feeling can be different from what I am experiencing.